Risk Tolerance Inventory (RTI):

 Self awareness in volatility and uncertainty

-Related aspects connected to risk taking behavior have to do with sensation seeking, impulsivity, thrill and adventure, disinhibition, and boredom susceptibility.
+Related aspects connected to risk taking behavior have to do with the Big 5 Personality Traits: neuroticism, extraversion, openness, agreeableness, conscientiousness, and additional behaviors such as sensation seeking, impulsivity, thrill and adventure, disinhibition, and boredom susceptibility.

 Feedback